PatrickAIlab/PatrickAIlab.github.io/index.md

 <!-- section break -->

 {% capture text %}
-Our laboratory is dedicated to the application of AI to computer vision data processing, including: 2D - 3D computer vision, Transformer algorithms, Depth - RGB fusion, Depth Sensor enhancements / fusion, and hardware accelerators.

-Our goal is to develop innovative technologies to help computers better collect, understand and interpret visual data, and apply them to  real-world scenarios. (i.e. AR / VR, Autonomous Driving, Medical Imaging).
+The laboratory is dedicated to the application of AI to computer, including: 2D - 3D computer vision, Transformer algorithms, Depth - RGB fusion, Depth Sensor enhancements / fusion, and hardware accelerators.
+Our goal is to develop AI technologies to help us better collect, understand and interpret visual data, and apply them to  real-world scenarios. (i.e. AR / VR, Autonomous Driving, Medical Imaging).

 [Our Publications &nbsp;→](research)
 {:.center}